 This is by far the most expensive way to protect rainforest and so is used generally for smaller areas of rainforest that have critically endangered species that would go extinct if the land was not purchased and protected.
 Once the land is purchased the land is monitored and managed to ensure its protection long term.

-If you want to find out more about the project we support then you can click here [link to projects page]
+If you want to find out more about the project we support then you can click here: Rainforest Projects

 Protecting rainforest protects the animals within it, but also crucially the trees.
 Scientific research has calculated how many trees there are in an acre of rainforest and from there we have worked out that there are 1,012 medium and large trees in an acre.